-f for the
+for the

 District of

-Plaintiff(s) V. THE INDIVIDUALS, CORPORATIONS, LIMITED LIABILITY COMPANIES, PARTNERSHIPS AND UNINCORPORATED ASSOCIATIONS IDENTIFIED IN SCHEDULE "A" HERETO, Defendant(s) ) ) ) () ) () () () () () () () () () ()
+Plaintiff(s) v.
+THE INDIVIDUALS, CORPORATIONS, LIMITED LIABILITY COMPANIES, PARTNERSHIPS AND UNINCORPORATED ASSOCIATIONS IDENTIFIED IN SCHEDULE "A" HERETO, Defendant(s)))) (Civil Action No.))))))

 SUMMONS IN A CIVIL ACTION

 To: (Defendant's name and address)

-are the United States or a United States agency, or an office P. 12 (a)(2) or (3) - you must serve on the plaintiff an an you (not counting the day you received it) - or 60 days if you cer or employee of the United States described in Fed.
-R. Civ.
-Isswer to the attached complaint or a motion under Rule 12 of

-the Federal Rules of Civil Procedure.
-The answer or motive whose name and address are: on must be served on the plaintiff or plaintiff's attorney,
+are the United States or a United States agency, or an or P. 12 (a)(2) or (3) - you must serve on the plaintiff an on you (not counting the day you received it) - or 60 days if you officer or employee of the United States described in Fed.
+R. Civ. answer to the attached complaint or a motion under Rule 12 of notion must be served on the plaintiff or plaintiff's attorney,

-If you fail to respond, judgment by default will be You also must file your answer or motion with the court. e entered against you for the relief demanded in the complaint.
+If you fail to respond, judgment by default will You also must file your answer or motion with the cour be entered against you for the relief demanded in the complaint. rt.

 CLERK OF COURT

 Date: Signature of Clerk or Deputy Clerk